michael-bruno/Byteme.Kinetos/README.md

 # Byteme.Kinetos Combat Engine
-Creates a custom Humanoid wrapper and allows developers to create custom attributes, properties, and functions.
+Creates a custom Humanoid wrapper and allows users to create custom attributes, properties, and functions.
 Exposes properties and methods as _Variable_ objects and _BindanbleFunctions_ found on the Humanoid object.

 ## Example Usage